cloud-gov/cg-site/_docs/services/cdn-route.md

 ## External services and applications

-To create a custom domain for a service or application that is not a cloud.gov tenant application (such as a public S3 bucket), put in the `origin` option:
+To create a custom domain for a service or application that is not a Cloud.gov tenant application (such as a public S3 bucket), put in the `origin` option:

 ```sh
 cf create-service cdn-route cdn-route my-cdn-route \
     -c '{"domain": "my.example.gov", "origin": "my-app.external-example.gov"}'
 ```

-Unlike creating custom domains for cloud.gov tenant applications, you don't need to run the `cf create-domain` command first -- there's no need to create a private domain for externally-managed services and applications.
+Unlike creating custom domains for Cloud.gov tenant applications, you don't need to run the `cf create-domain` command first -- there's no need to create a private domain for externally-managed services and applications.

 Then [set up DNS](#how-to-set-up-dns).